strapi-community/strapi-plugin-io/docs/examples/index.md

 # Examples

-The following links provide examples for common configurations for this plugin
+The following links provide examples for common configurations for this plugin.

+Coming Soon....